Chpt 12. Chamomile

 The warm morning light shines through the hollow.
-The Tieflings haven't started stirring yet.
+The tieflings haven't started stirring yet.
 I think back on my exchange with Lae'zel.
 I understand her frustration, truth be told, her lead to a cure is about as tenuous as the rest.
 Who knows if the information Halsin has is going to help us at all.
 If we follow Minthara to Moonrise, all we might find is more brainwashed zealots, and no puppet master.
 Lae'zel's solution is littered with 'if's that only have one path that could lead to a cure.
 When we go to the Mountain Pass, if the Githyanki patrol is still there, if they direct us to a nearby creche, if they have a Zaith'isk, if they allow us all to use it, and if it doesn't kill us, then we'll be cured.
 Those are very poor odds, especially since we're nothing more than outsiders being shepherded by a single young gith warrior.
 Besides, I had no idea their commitment to Vlaakith swung so far into zealotry until now.
 Who knows what danger that might add to the equation.

 My mind drifts back to the kill last night and my hair stands on end.
 I see Alfira's broken face in my lap, I can still smell the amalgamation of fluids that make up the crisp scent of a fresh corpse.
 I would have assumed I'd feel rapture from the kill but a sinking dread has settled in.
 I have the feeling of being violated.
-Used outside of my own will.
+Stripped of my agency.
 I try to get my mind off it and sit patiently in the communal eating area below Bex and Danis's camp, holding the torn note to Kagha in my hand.
 I can't help but grow restless, tapping the note on the table and then reading it again.

 Kagha,